 - Vegetables.
 Sweet potato, bell peppers, red onion, and zucchini make up our nutritious garden of fresh veggies.
 They give the lasagna substance and delicious fresh flavor.

 - Frozen Spinach.
-Using frozen spinach instead of fresh is a quick and easy shortcut that I love the use here.
+Using frozen spinach instead of fresh is a quick and easy shortcut that I love to use here. (and in Crockpot Lasagna).

 - Dried Basil.
 Adds Italian flavor to the vegetable mixture.